Daksh777/COVID-Tools/README.md

 3. Convenient and easy-to-use website

 ## How to run?
-1. Run `pip install backend/requirements.txt`
+1. Run `pip install -r requirements.txt`
 2. Run `backend/app.py`

 ## Made with: